gosh-sh/docs/docs/working-with-gosh/gosh-web/members.md

 Also, the user can independently [create a membership request](members.md#request-dao-membership) in the DAO.

 !!! info
-    Adding a member to the DAO is possible only through an proposal.
+    Adding a member to the DAO is possible only through a proposal.

 *Depending on the chosen path, tokens and Karma will be distributed immediately after acceptance proposal, or additional proposals will need to be created for this.*